 - Should we introduce higher taxes on alcohol to curb binge drinking among the young?

 All of these issues are taught in the context of relevant economic theory and students are encouraged to read as widely as possible around the subject to enhance their understanding and knowledge.
 The department offers students an opportunity to subscribe to relevant magazines (Economics Today and the Economic Review) and recommends that quality newspapers are read regularly.
-Pupils are encouraged to use the internet to research sites such as the BBC news pages and The Guardian to find up to date information about issues such as the budget deficit, the migrant crisis and the EU referendum.
+Pupils are encouraged to use the internet to research sites such as the BBC news pages and The Guardian to find up to date information about issues such as the budget deficit and the migrant crisis.

 Why study this subject at A-Level?